g3rv4/g3rv4.com/_posts/2018-08-26-betterslack.md

 **UPDATE:** The extension was unpublished from the chrome web store following [Slack's Legal Team request]({% post_url 2018-08-29-bye-bye-betterslack %}).

 **UPDATE Sept 14th 2018:** After talks with folks from Slack and a rename...
 Taut (fka BetterSlack) is now live back!!!
-You can find it both for Chrome and Firefox.
+You can find on Chrome, Firefox and Opera.
 See more details at [taut.rocks](https://taut.rocks).

 ---